MonaNaamani/Programming-Notes/JavaScript.md

   alert( 'The time is 12:30' );
 }
 ```
-The AND && operator evaluates operands from left to right.
-For each operand, converts it to a boolean.
-If the result is false, stops and returns the original value of that operand.
-If all operands have been evaluated (i.e. all were truthy), returns the last operand.
-The rules above are similar to OR.
-The difference is that AND returns the first falsy value while OR returns the first truthy one.
-The precedence of AND && operator is higher than OR ||.

 #### 3. ! logical (NOT)

 The boolean NOT operator is represented with an exclamation sign !.
 The syntax is: result = !value;